pescuma/swt-paperclips/net.sf.paperclips/README.txt

 Introduction
 ------------

 Welcome to PaperClips: a simple, light weight, extensible Java printing library for SWT.
-PaperClips hides the complexity of laying out and rendering documents on the printer, helping you focus on what you want to print instead of how you're going to print it.
+PaperClips hides the complexity of laying out and rendering documents on the printer, helping you focus on what to print instead of how to print it.

-In a nutshell, PaperClips provides an assortment of document "building blocks", which you can tweak and combine to form a document.
+In a nutshell, PaperClips provides an assortment of document "building blocks", which you can tweak and combine to form a custom document.
 The assembled document is then sent to PaperClips for printing.
-PaperClips includes support for printing text, images, borders, headers and footers, column layouts and grid layouts.
-PaperClips can be extended with your own printable objects.
+PaperClips includes support for printing text, images, borders, headers and footers, column layouts and grid layouts, to name a few.
+It can also be extended with your own printable classes.

 With PaperClips you do not have to track cursors, calculate line breaking, fool around with font metrics, or manage system resources--it's all handled internally.
-And unlike report-generation tools, you are not constrained to a predefined document structure.
+And unlike report-generation tools, you are not constrained to a predefined document structure (like report bands).
+Every document is custom and the layout is up to you.

 Requirements:
 * Java 5.0 (code named "Tiger") or later.
-* SWT 3.0 or later.
-SWT 3.2M3 or later is required if you use the ScalePrint or RotatePrint classes.
+* SWT 3.0 or later (SWT 3.2 milestone 3 is required if you use the RotatePrint or ScalePrint classes).
+SWT may be downloaded at http://www.eclipse.org/swt/.
 PaperClips may work on earlier versions of SWT but I have not tested this.
-SWT may be downloaded at http://www.eclipse.org/swt/.

 Installation
 ------------